Colorado's Longest-Running Corn Maze

 - Farm Scene Tracks is in the fourth, smaller trail.
 It is designed for children ages 2-8 years old.
-This year it can be found in the small hot air balloon on the top left.
+This year it can be found in upper left hand corner of the bottom field.

 The Farm Scene Investigation: Farmer Joe is missing.
 There was an accident, and it appears to be foul play.
 There are seven farm animal suspects that we need you to investigate.
 Collect the evidence to find the weapon, the suspect, and the location where the crime took place.
 You will find six location scenes within the corn maze.
 At each scene you will find an animal, weapon and location to eliminate.
 Punch your card to keep track of your clues.
 Hurry!
 Solve the mystery.
 Put the guilty farm animal behind bars and save farmer Joe.

 Last night six farm animals snuck into the house and stole Farmer Joe’s apple pie.
 Farmer Joe chased the animals into the corn maze.
 He needs you to go into the corn maze and find the tracks.
 Place the rubbing paper over the track, and use a crayon to rub the track onto the paper.
 Once you have collected all six tracks come out and look at the banner to find out which animal belongs to the track.
 Let us know who stole the pie, so that we can catch those pie stealing animals.